This is an all-natural cake, the type of recipe that uses actual pistachios as one of the cake ingredients.

 It’s rose season in our area, all I see are roses, roses everywhere in full bloom.
 Besides making rose bouquets I am also looking for creative ways to use rose petals in edibles.
 I especially favor my fragrant pink David Austin roses for cakes and ice creams.
 A pistachio cake maybe?

 I figured a beautiful backdrop of pale green would look lovely for these rose petals.
-And so began my hunt for a really good pistachio cake recipe; an all-natural kind, the type of recipe that uses actual pistachios as one of the cake ingredients.
+And so began my hunt for a really good pistachio cake recipe.

 About the recipe